Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 Most items need a certain level of maintenance.
 I have to get the oil changed in my car and fertilize my lawn, for example.
 What about Dynamic Seating components?
 The answer is, “Yes!”

 The Seating Dynamics Rocker Back interface (DRBi) is designed to move in response to the client, dissipating forces and providing movement.
-This dynamic component is designed to prevent breakage – the elastomer takes the force, rather than static components such as backcanes.
-Instead of breakage due to non-mitigated forces, the elastomer stores that energy and restores the client to a desired starting position.
+This dynamic component is designed to prevent breakage – the elastomer takes the force, rather than static components such as the backcanes.
+Instead of breakage due to non-mitigated forces, the elastomer stores that energy and returns the client to a desired starting position.

 All that force and movement will, eventually, wear down the elastomers.
 Depending on the degree of force and frequency of movement, the elastomers may have to be changed more frequently for some clients than for others – just like my car may require an oil change sooner if I put on a lot of miles.
 Does the entire DRBi assembly need to be replaced?
 NO. Only the elastomers – we even have a convenient replacement kit and instructions.
 The kit includes a set of impact elastomers (the ones you can see), rebound elastomers (placed inside the DRBi and designed to return the client to upright), and a cap.